Ultimate Guide to a Successful Spending Freeze

-This post may contains affiliate links, which means I receive a small commission at no cost to you.
+This post may contain affiliate links, which helps us to continue providing relevant content and we receive a small commission at no cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read the full disclosure here.

 Yes, it will be a challenge to not spend any money.

 We have participated in spending freezes at different times over the years.
 The number one reason I enjoy them is I get to see what is really needed and what is just excess spending.

 In today’s society, the opportunity to spend money is everywhere – online, schools, vending machines, brick and mortar stores on every corner.
 It is like people want instant access to our bank accounts.